 Fan of Alice in Wonderland?

-Well, this ought to have you grinning like… well, you know.
+Well, this ought to have you grinning like a… well, you know.

 You’ll meet all of your favourite characters: Alice herself; The Queen Of Hearts; The Mad Hatter; The Cheshire Cat; Tweedle Dee & Tweedle Dum; and more; all of whom will be brought to life through big-budget, theatrical staging.